AD717x / AD411x Console Application

 SDP-K1 is powered through USB connection from the PC.
 SDP-K1 acts as a Serial device when connected to PC, which creates a COM Port to connect to Serial Terminals like Teraterm, Putty, etc. The COM port assigned to a device can be seen through the device manager for windows based OS.

-This section briefs on the usage of MBED firmware.
-This also explains the steps to compile and build the application using mbed and make based build.
+This section briefs on the usage of firmware.
+This also explains the steps to compile and build the application using STM32CubeIDE.

 Build Guide